dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 but otherwise the entry point may be in any module or type.
 In addition, an entry-point candidate must satisfy the following conditions:

-* The method takes no parameters or type parameters
+* The method has no type parameters and either has no parameters or one parameter of type `seq<string>`
 * The method is not a ghost method
 * The method has no requires or modifies clauses, unless it is marked `{:main}`
 * If the method is an instance (that is, non-static) method and the